AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. image:: save-dialog.jpg

-You can conveniently select or unselect all the files at once by clicking on the title of the first column (labeled :guilabel:`Select`).
+Conveniently select or unselect all the files at once by clicking on the title of the first column (labeled :guilabel:`Select`).
 This toggles the selection status of all files.

 If you press :guilabel:`Cancel` instead of :guilabel:`Save`, nothing will be saved and the action that displayed this dialog is also canceled.
 Such